vickenty/browserid-pam/README.md

 About
 -----

-This is Mozilla Identity (formerly known as BrowserID) primary authority implementation with PAM backend.
+This is Mozilla Identity (formerly known as BrowserID) primary authority implementation with PAM and SSL client certificate support.

 For more information on BrowserID see http://en.wikipedia.org/wiki/BrowserID.